Class of 2021 College Documents

 The college selection process can be overwhelming.
 Listed below are suggestions and procedures that will help guide you.
 Please make an appointment to see your counselor as often as necessary to answer all your questions.

 1. You will have a full period “Junior Appointment” with your counselor in the spring of your junior year.
 Parents are welcome (not required) to attend.
-At this meeting we will verify your graduation requirements, discuss post-high school plans, and review your list of colleges to which you plan to apply.
+At this meeting, we will verify your graduation requirements, discuss post-high school plans, and review your list of colleges to which you plan to apply.
 If you do not have a list, we will help you develop one.
-We will discuss the OP Pride Form and Brag Sheets.
-No recommendation letters will be written without these forms.
-You must give a copy of the OP Pride Form to Mrs. See or Mrs. Linder in the House 3 Office by November 1st if you wish to be considered for an OP Pride Award.
+We will discuss the OP application process, as well as Brag Sheets.
+No recommendation letters will be written without the brag sheets.
+You must apply for OP Pride by filling out an application HERE by 3 PM on November 1st if you wish to be considered for an OP Pride Award.
 If a recommendation is needed from a faculty member, be considerate.
 Do not ask the teacher a day before the deadline – allow several weeks for a teacher to write for you.
 Give your teacher the Teacher Brag Sheet and include a stamped, addressed envelope with your request if needed.

 3. Applications for most schools may be obtained on-line through the college’s website or by using the Common Application.
 Students applying to only SUNY colleges and universities may wish to use the SUNY application.

-5. Regardless of whether you apply on-line or on paper, you must complete a Transcript Request Form (TRF), which can also be found in House Offices.
+5. Regardless of whether you apply on-line or on paper, you must complete a Transcript Request Form (TRF).
+The form is available in House Offices and the website (see below).
 No transcript leaves the office without having a TRF on file.
-An electronic request does not replace the TRF.
+An emailed request to your high school counselor does not replace the TRF.
 The TRF must be completed for all transcripts including NCAA and scholarships.
 Please allow at least two (2) weeks before the deadline for processing.
 When all information requested is complete, the transcript will be mailed or submitted electronically.
-Please note: Applications with a 1/1/2019 deadline date are due to your counselor by 12/08/2018.
+Please note the following application deadlines and when the TRF needs to be turned in to the Counselor:

 7. Copies of scholarship notifications should be given to Mr. Behm or Mrs. Stahl in House 1 for inclusion in the graduation program by June 1s t – NO EXCEPTIONS!
 Only outside scholarships and specific colleges will be listed.
 No amounts or specific awards from schools will be announced.